yhlong0/IntellectCapital/Notes/2023/designPattern.md

     - Encapsulate what varies
     - Favor Composition over Inheritance
     - Program to interfaces, not implementation
-3. OO Patterns: Strategy Pattern,
+    - Strive for loosely coupled designs between objects that interact
+    - Class should be closed for modification but open for extension.
+    -
-4. Strategy Pattern: Defining an interface, abstract class (Strategy) that represents a family of behaviors or methods(Algorithms).
+3. Strategy Pattern: Defining an interface, abstract class (Strategy) that represents a family of behaviors or methods(Algorithms).
 Concrete implementations of this interface represent specific behaviors, functions, or methods.
 By programming to the interface rather than to a specific implementation, you can switch out one behavior for another at runtime without changing the calling code.
 ```java
 // Define the Strategy(interface)
 public interface PaymentStrategy {